Cambodian Uprising (1840–1841): Siamese–Vietnamese stalemate

-Cambodian Oknha nobles in the court of Ang Duong at Oudong became increasingly dissatisfied with Siamese domination over Cambodia.
+Oknha nobles in the court of Ang Duong at Oudong became increasingly dissatisfied with Siamese influences over Cambodia.
 In mid-1844, Ang Duong's ministers; Oknha Chakrey Mey the Minister of War (formerly Oknha Vongsa Anchit Mey of Bati, who had earlier arisen against Vietnamese rule in 1840 with Siamese support) and Oknha Kralahom Mouk the Minister of Navy sent secret letters to Nguyễn Văn Chương the Vietnamese viceroy at Châu Đốc, offering to incite the Khmers to insurrect against Siamese rule.
-This brought good news to the Vietnamese, who began assembling troops and weapons in anticipation of a Cambodian–Siamese conflict, which Vietnam would capitalize by marching to reclaim Cambodia.
-Chaophraya Bodindecha had been posting as the Siamese supreme commander in Cambodia since Ang Em's defection to Vietnam in January 1840 and had been staying in Cambodia for about four years.
-Given the famine situation in Cambodia, Bodindecha realized the Siamese had to withdraw but Bodindecha found himself entangled due to the persisting Vietnamese invasion threat.
-The Siamese then sought making peace with Vietnam as the solution.
-In November 1844, Phraya Narongwichai, Bodindecha's second-in-command, sent Oknha Kralahom Mouk to invite Nguyễn Văn Chương for a negotiation.
-Nguyễn Văn Chương sent Nguyễn Bá Nghi out as the Vietnamese delegate for negotiation just outside of Châu Đốc.
-Phraya Narongwichai, acting as the Siamese representative, proposed that Ang Duong was willing to submit himself to become a vassal of both Siam and Vietnam.
-Nguyễn Văn Chương responded that Cambodia and Siam should send a diplomatic letter to the Vietnamese Emperor at Huế first.
-Narongwichai refused, insisting that it should be Vietnam who would sent a letter first.
-With both Siam and Vietnam refusing to initiate the friendly gesture, this negotiation failed.
-Eventually, in February 1845, Bodindecha decided to withdraw Lao–Siamese forces and leave Cambodia for Bangkok, assigning Phraya Narongwichai as the Siamese commissioner in Cambodia.
+Eventually, in February 1845, Chaophraya Bodindecha, who had been posting as the Siamese supreme commander in Cambodia since Ang Em's defection to Vietnam in January 1840 and had been staying in Cambodia for about five years, due to the persisting rice shortage in Cambodia, decided to withdraw Lao–Siamese forces and leave Cambodia for Bangkok, leaving Phraya Narongwichai in Cambodia as the Siamese commissioner.
+Bodindecha's departure from Cambodia in early 1845 exposed Ang Duong to Vietnamese threats and would eventually lead to the renewed Vietnamese offensives on Cambodia in July 1845.